peterzieba/5Vpld/README.md

   * This example goes from plain old verilog into a .JED file by implementing a techmap.
 * https://github.com/michaelhunsberger/JsonToCupl/
   * This is an example of how to use Yosys to generate CUPL code.
-  * Potentially interesting as one could use this to generate a .PLD even for the simpiler 16V8 or 22V10 devices
+  * Potentially interesting as one could use this to generate a .PLD even for the simpler 16V8 or 22V10 devices
   * http://forum.6502.org/viewtopic.php?f=10&t=7601
 * https://github.com/annoyatron255/yosys4gal Verilog Flow for the GAL16V8 and GAL22V10
   * A Verilog flow for GAL16V8 and GAL22V10 logic chips (and pin-compatible alternatives like the ATF16V8 and ATF22V10).
 It leverages [Yosys](https://www.github.com/YosysHQ/yosys) and [Galette](https://www.github.com/simon-frankau/galette).